top of page

 Structured execution turns curiosity from possibility into transformation.

 Think of Cam.
-He's decent at facilitation, but when he watches a top-notch facilitator he recognises there is a lot of room for improvement.
+He's decent at facilitation, but when he watches a top-notch facilitator, he recognizes there is a lot of room for improvement.
 Curiosity makes him wonder:

 “What do they do so well, and how could I try it myself?”